3 Bible Based Credit Card Debt Payoff Strategies For Christian Women Seeking Financial Freedom

 This to me is the most important way to stay out of debt.

-When you have a financial goal in mind after you you’ve gotten out of debt, you are not going to spend your money on frivolous things.
+When you have a financial goal in mind after you’ve gotten out of debt, you are not going to spend your money on frivolous things.

 You will start putting your money towards that goal and you won’t have an interest in buying things that don’t move you closer to that goal.